-In case you aren’t certain what a moebius is here is a photo of a moebius made from a strip of paper.
+In case you aren’t certain what a moebius is, here is a photo of one made from a strip of paper.

 In Geometrical language a Moebius is an object with only one side and one edge.
 Though, as you can see from the photo, it appears to have 2 sides and 2 edges.